zzx-peter/verl/docs/advance/dpo_extension.rst

-Frequently calling these 3 steps on the controller process greatly hurts code readability. **In veRL, we have abstracted and encapsulated these 3 steps, so that the worker’s method + dispatch + collect can be registered into the worker_group**
+Frequently calling these 3 steps on the controller process greatly hurts code readability. **In veRL, we have abstracted and encapsulated these 3 steps, so that the worker's method + dispatch + collect can be registered into the worker_group**

 .. code:: python